Dr Malcolm Rogge

 Law School

-From 2015 to 2019, Dr Rogge served as Teaching Fellow at Harvard University for graduate level courses in Global Governance (with John G. Ruggie), Business & Human Rights (with John G. Ruggie), and Corporate Responsibility (with Jane Nelson and John G. Ruggie).
-As a Clark Byse Fellow at Harvard Law School, Dr Rogge designed and led a research-based workshop series in 2018 on Business & Human Rights: Bridging the Gap.
+From 2015 to 2019, Dr Rogge served as Teaching Fellow at Harvard University for postgraduate courses in Global Governance (with John G. Ruggie), Business & Human Rights (with John G. Ruggie), and Corporate Responsibility and New Governance Models (with Jane Nelson and John G. Ruggie).
+As a Clark Byse Fellow at Harvard Law School, Dr Rogge designed and led a research-based postgraduate workshop series in 2018 on Business & Human Rights: Bridging the Gap.
 He is a member of the Global Business and Human Rights Scholars Association and the Business and Human Rights Teaching Network.
 For six years, Dr Rogge served as Academic Delegate at the United Nations Forum on Business and Human Rights for the Harvard Human Rights Program.
 From 2016-2019, Dr Rogge taught Business & Human Rights at the Jindal Global University & Harvard School of Public Health Summer School on Human Rights and Development in Cambridge, Massachusetts.

 Documentary Filmmaking

-Dr Rogge's media arts practice is largely devoted to research-based documentary filmmaking.
+Dr Rogge's media arts practice is largely devoted to impact-driven research-based documentary filmmaking.
 His international award-winning feature documentary film about a mining conflict in Ecuador, Under Rich Earth (2008), is regarded as a “classic example for companies on how not to handle community relations.”
 Under Rich Earth is held by over 50 University libraries worldwide and has been used in a wide range of law school and business school courses, including property law (University of Arizona), investment law (National University of Singapore), and Managing Responsibly (Toronto Metropolitan University).
 In 2016, Under Rich Earth was adopted as evidence and cited extensively by an international investment tribunal in the Copper Mesa Mining Corp. v Republic of Ecuador decision (P.C.A.
 2012-2).
 Under Rich Earth was cited in National University of Singapore Professor Jean Ho’s treatise on “State Responsibility for Breaches of Investment Contracts” (2018 Cambridge University Press).
 His new research-based feature film, Flowers for the Idiot - Blumen für den Idioten, combines oral history with moving images of Berlin's contemporary landscape.
 It critically examines the collective memorialization of wartime atrocity.
 Based primarily on first person testimony that Dr Rogge collected over several years, the documentary is supported by extensive bibliographic and archival research about life in pre-war and WWII era Berlin.
 Rogge’s previous films have been supported by major awards from the Canada Council for the Arts and the Ontario Arts Council as well as the Toronto Arts Council and the National Film Board of Canada.

-Research supervision:
+Research Interests

 Dr Rogge welcomes research proposals in diverse fields, including: